-Aguifer Vulnerability and Productivity
+Aquifer Vulnerability and Productivity

-Aguifer vulnerability refers to the ease with which pollutants of various kinds can enter into groundwater.
+Aquifer vulnerability refers to the ease with which pollutants of various kinds can enter into groundwater.
 The aguifers underlying the Plan area are as a mix of vulnerabilities:

-- Extreme vulnerability and Extreme (Rock at or near surface or karst), areas within and surrounding the River Kilcolgan and Lough Rea and within the eastern, north-eastern and south-eastern parts of the Plan area; and - High and moderate vulnerability, within and surrounding the central, north-eastern, western, north-western and southern parts of the Plan area.
+- High and Extreme vulnerability and Extreme (Rock at or near surface or karst), areas within and surrounding the River Clarin and within the central parts of the Plan area; and - Moderate and low vulnerability, adjacent to and surrounding the central, north-western and southern parts of the Plan area.